 As we mentioned earlier that your lead nurture email series also can act as a welcome series provided the fact that these sign-ups will be leads for your business.

-So, in the second email, your goal is to talk about your brand but it shouldn’t be all incorporate language but more like a brand story.
+So, in the second email, your goal is to talk about your brand but it shouldn’t all incorporate language but more like a brand story.

 It is critical that you build a connection with the audience through your brand story and your vision and mission statement.